Rolf1e/tmux-creator/README.md

 TmuxCreator works by reading a file at `~/.config/tmux-creator.yml`
 ```
   # setup up config
-  cd ~/.config
-  mkdir tmux-creator
-  touch config.yml # you can help yourself with config-sample.yml
+  touch ~/.config/tmux-creator.yml # you can help yourself with config-sample.yml
 ```

 ## Binary